hamk-uas/datacube-storage-lab/README.md

 ### Copy data to S3

-For benchmarking an S3 storage, first manually copy the data to S3.
+For benchmarking S3 storage, first manually copy the data to S3.
 For CSC Allas:

 TODO finalize